ProfGriesbauer/Programmieren3WS2025/OOPGames/OOPGames/Classes/B5_Gruppe/B5_Shellshock_Game/README.md

 - **Single human controller**: One human player operates both tanks in alternating turns.
 - **Active tank tracking**: `ActiveTankNumber` in the Field indicates which tank is currently under control.
 - **Direct state mutation**: Movement, angle, and power keys mutate the active tank directly and return `null` moves so the framework does not auto-switch players prematurely.
-- **Shooting flow**: Pressing **F** returns a Shoot move; Rules spawns the projectile and sets a pending turn switch.
+- **Shooting flow**: Pressing **Space/Click** returns a Shoot move; Rules spawns the projectile and sets a pending turn switch.
-- **Delayed switch**: The actual turn handoff occurs only after the projectile collides (hit ground or tank).
-At that moment movement count resets to 5 and the other tank becomes active.
+- **Delayed switch**: The actual turn handoff occurs only after the projectile collides (hit ground, tank, or health pack).
+At that moment movement count resets to 3 (Flat) or 7 (other terrains) and the other tank becomes active.
 - **Input blocking**: While a projectile is in flight, all inputs (except internal tick updates) are ignored to prevent mid-flight adjustments.
-- **Movement limit**: Up to 5 left/right moves per turn before firing; angle and power changes are unlimited.
+- **Movement limit**: Up to 3 left/right moves per turn (Flat terrain) or 7 moves (Hill/Curvy); angle and power changes are unlimited.

 This approach cleanly decouples the framework's player swapping from game logic and guarantees the turn does not advance until the shot outcome is resolved.